michaelnisi/manger/README.md

 }
 ```

-To try this example on the command-line, you might want to pipe it to [json](https://github.com/trentm/json) like so:
+To try above example on the command-line, you might pipe to [json](https://github.com/trentm/json) like so:
 ```
 cat example/5by5.json | node example/stdin.js | json
 ```

 Running this again, you should see cached data.

+## Note

+I'm in the process of writing this; once I'm satisfied with the API, I'll write a proper README.
+It's probably a good idea not to rely on this code just yet.

 ## Installation